bhisaac/5eFP/5eFP-SRD.md

 *Tiny beast (critter), unaligned*

 Ravens share the following statistics.
-- **Abilities** WIS +1
+- **Abilities** WIS
-- **Senses** passive Perception 11
 - **Languages** —
 - **Speed** 2, fly 10

 **Mimicry.** The raven can mimic simple sounds it has heard, such as a person whispering, a baby crying, or an animal chittering.
-A creature that hears the sounds can tell they are imitations with a successful DC 10 Insight check.
+A creature that hears the sounds can tell they are imitations with a successful DC 10 WIS check.

 ### Actions